aws-ia/terraform-aws-eks-blueprints/modules/kubernetes-addons/prometheus/README.md

         $ docker pull prom/pushgateway:v1.4.2

-Step3: Retrieve an authentication token and authenticate your Docker client to your registry.
+Step 3: Retrieve an authentication token and authenticate your Docker client to your registry.
 Use the AWS CLI:

         $ aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin <account id>.dkr.ecr.eu-west-1.amazonaws.com

-Step4: Create an ECR repo for each image mentioned in Step2 with the same in ECR.
+Step 4: Create an ECR repo for each image mentioned in Step 2 with the same in ECR.
 See example for

         $ aws ecr create-repository \
               --repository-name quay.io/prometheus/prometheus \